SinonApp/cansleep/README.md

 # Cansleep

+# !!!The project is not abandoned, as soon as possible we will update and improve it!!!

 ## Description
 Cansleep is a software application developed exclusively for educational purposes.
 It is designed to analyze and evaluate the functionality and security of urban surveillance cameras, digital video recorders (DVRs), and Real-Time Streaming Protocol (RTSP) video streams.
 This tool serves as an educational resource for students, researchers, and security professionals interested in understanding the complexities of video surveillance infrastructure.